jtakayama/makahiki/doc/configuration-system-administration-memcached.rst

 About Memcached
 ---------------

-`Memcached <http://memcached.org>`_ is a memory object caching daemon that stores objects in memory to reduce the load on the database.
+`Memcached`_ is a memory object caching daemon that stores objects in memory to reduce the load on the database.
 This section explains how to configure Makahiki to use memcached as the backend cache for its web server.

 .. note:: Memcached is optional.
 However, it is recommended that Memcached be configured on production servers.

-These instructions assume that you are using a Bourne-type shell (such as bash), which is the default on Mac OS X and Linux.
+These instructions assume that you have followed the instructions in :ref:`section-installation-makahiki-local-unix` to configure a Linux installation of Makahiki.
+It is also assumed that you are using a Bourne-type shell, which is the default on Linux.

 Replace the Default libmemcached Installation
 ---------------------------------------------

-If you have followed the instructions in ref::install-makahiki-unix, you installed a default version of memcached and its dependency libmemcached for your operating system.
-Check your libmemcached version.
+Start by checking your libmemcached version. memcached and libmemcached should have been previously installed by following the instructions in :ref:`section-installation-makahiki-local-unix`.

 On Ubuntu, libmemcached cannot be checked directly.
 Check libmemcached-dev instead.
 This example shows version 0.44::